Australia's Billabong gets rival $700 million takeover approach

 The company last month outlined a four-year plan to simplify its business and revive sales, although it conceded investors would have to wait two years for the biggest benefits to flow through.

-Shares in the debt-laden surfwear chain have fallen around 75 percent over the past 18 months.
+Shares in the debt-laden surfwear chain ended Wednesday at A$1.27, down around 75 percent over the past 18 months.

 Billabong, with brands including its namesake brand, Von Zipper and Element, dumped its chief executive in May after several profit downgrades, and appointed Launa Inman who previously headed the discount chain Target, owned by Wesfarmers (WES.AX).